Snell of Warborough and London

 James Snell and Mary Ann Wanstall

 James Snell was baptised on 19 February 1815 at Warborough, son of Samuel and Maria Snell.
-Samuel is described as a labourer.
+Father Samuel is described as a labourer.

 On 25 December 1843 James Snell, a draper of Park Street, London married Mary Ann Wanstall of North Audley Street at the Parish Church of St George, Hanover Square.
 Both state that they are of full age and would have been around 30 years old.
 James was the son of Samuel Snell, publican.
 Mary Ann was the daughter of William Wanstall, shipwright.
 The witnesses were Thomas Calvert and Charlotte Pelfrey.